JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `addColonyVersion`

 Adds a new Colony contract version and the address of associated `_resolver` contract.
-Secured function to authorised members
+Secured function to authorised members Allowed to be called by the Meta Colony only

 **Parameters**